 For Harrison, victory means she’s beaten the greatest ever, a credential that no amount of other wins could provide.
 She would enter her prime as the fighter who ended Nunes’ comeback, who proved that the new generation has surpassed the old, and who holds a victory that validates everything she accomplished before reaching the UFC.
 Harrison’s legacy needs this win more than Nunes’ does, which adds a layer of desperation to her preparation.

 The UFC 324 card also features Justin Gaethje versus Paddy Pimblett for the interim lightweight title, making January 24 one of the most significant fight nights in recent UFC history.
 The event marks the organization’s Paramount+ debut as well, adding commercial significance to an already stacked card.
-But Harrison versus Nunes will likely draw the most attention because of what it represents: the greatest women’s fighter ever attempting to prove she still belongs against the champion who wants to prove she’s inherited that mantle.
+But Harrison versus Nunes is the headliner because of what it represents: the greatest women’s fighter ever attempting to prove she still belongs against the champion who wants to prove she’s inherited that mantle.